-Therefore, by making efforts to translate your website you’ll attract a whole new consumer group which will constitute the expansion of your business.
+Therefore, you’ll attract a whole new consumer group, which will expand your business.

 Building Trust and Brand Recognition

-When you take the important step of integrating a translation solution into your website, more people will visit it which leads to a greater awareness of your brand on a global scale.
+When you take the important step of integrating a translation solution into your website, more people will visit it.
+This means it leads to a greater awareness of your brand on a global scale.

-Businesses who successfully operate multilingual e-commerce platforms give themselves a competitive advantage in the global marketplace.
-Customers will associate this multilingual functionality with high standards and will increase their trust in the brand.
+Businesses that successfully operate multilingual ecommerce platforms give themselves a competitive advantage in the global marketplace.
+Customers will associate this multilingual functionality with high standards, which will increase their trust in the brand.

 How to translate your Shopify Store

-So now you know why you need to make your Shopify store multilingual, but now it’s time to look at the how.
-Luckily for you, transforming your Shopify store into a multilingual one has never been easier thanks to a number of Shopify translation apps.
+So, now you know why you need to make your Shopify store multilingual.
+However, now it’s time to look at the how.
+Luckily for you, transforming your Shopify store into a multilingual one has never been easier.
+Thanks to a number of Shopify translation apps.

-Each of these apps can integrate into your store and display them in a variety of languages, albeit to varying degrees of sophistication.
+Each of these apps can integrate into your store and display them in a variety of languages.

 Let’s take a look at some of these apps in more detail to help you decide on which solution might be best for your business: